Rui-Git/mambo-php-sdk/README.md

 # Mambo php SDK

-This is not an officia product.
-For the sake of my developpement I've took the current version of the SDK to generate a composer compatible project.
+This is not an official product.
+For the sake of my developpement, I've took the current version of the SDK to generate a composer compatible project.

 This project will not be supported when Mambo.io will release theire own version.